sqlxpert/stay-stopped-aws-rds-aurora/README.md

 <br/>
-Let's compare two thoughtful alternative solutions, described as of May, 2025, then Stay-Stopped, and finally, a series of AI-generated solution from June, 2025...
+Let's compare two thoughtful alternative solutions, described as of May, 2025, then Stay-Stopped, and finally, a series of AI-generated solutions from June, 2025...

 ### Pure Lambda Alternative